captn3m0/cosmere-books/README.md

 wor-reread
 ```

 If none is passed, all books will be generated.
+The entire build (for all books combined) roughly takes 15 minutes on a single core system (excluding the Docker pull).

 ## Oathbringer